SungRoboticsGroup/KinegamiPython/README.md

 # Kinegami8OSME
 [![Powered by the Spatial Math Toolbox](https://github.com/bdaiinstitute/spatialmath-python/raw/master/.github/svg/sm_powered.min.svg)](https://github.com/bdaiinstitute/spatialmath-python)

 Daniel A. Feshbach, Wei-Hsi Chen, Daniel E. Koditschek, Cynthia R. Sung.
 “Kinegami: Open-source Software for Creating Kinematic Chains from Tubular Origami.”
-Submitted to Origami 8: Third International Meeting of Origami Science, Mathematics, and Education, 2024.
+In preparation to submit to Origami 8: Third International Meeting of Origami Science, Mathematics, and Education, 2024.

 This is a python repository for creating and modifying kinematic chains made of tubular origami.
 Examples of its usage can be found in the examples folder.
 It requires the following libraries: